-In this latter case, the Academic Standards Committee will assign the student a new grade for the course.
+In the latter case, the Academic Standards Committee will assign the student a new grade for the course.
 The Committee's decision is final.
-The Committee's written decision and supporting documentation will be delivered to the President of the Faculty Senate, the office of the EVPAA, the student, the instructor, and the instructor's Department Head/Division Director no later than 15 business days following the Senate's receipt of the grade appeal.
+The decision and supporting documentation will be delivered to the Faculty Senate, the office of the Executive Vice President for Academic Affairs, the student, the instructor, and the instructor's Department Head/ Division Director no later than 25 business days following the Faculty Senate's receipt of the grade appeal.